will-koz/super-engine/README.md

 # super-engine
+**super-engine is now depreciated.
+I plan to make a similar project soon that works as a startpage and content scraper, but have not worked on this in long enought that people coming to this page should know that I don't look at it.**
 This is just the title the GitHub name-choser chose for the repository.
 It is a way to turn JSON files into dynamic PHP pages.

 ## TODO